 IElanguages.com has a French language tutorial that offers an overview of French pronunciation intended for English speakers, along with lots of audio so you can familiarize yourself with the way words and sentences sound.

-Find out what kind of technique will help you remember these nuances (for there are many in French!) and implement it as you learn.
-Will rewriting the sounds with IPA symbols help solidify their sounds in your brain?
+Find out what techniques help you remember the nuances (for there are many in French!) and implement them as you learn.
+Will rewriting the sounds with IPA symbols solidify them in your brain?
 Or would it be better to watch YouTube videos to hear native speakers use the sounds?

-3. Get a basic understanding of French grammar
+3. Get a Basic Understanding of French Grammar

-It’s implied that learning how to read and understand French means that you must have a basic understanding of French grammar.
-Once you’ve nailed the pronunciation, it’s time to get a handle on how these words fit together to create well-structured sentences.
+It’s implied that learning how to read and understand French means you must have a general understanding of French grammar.
+That helps you get a handle on how words fit together to create well-structured sentences.

-It’s crucial that you spend every day reading French—even if it’s just a little bit.
-If you’re a morning person, add reading an article on Le Monde or something else online to your morning schedule.
+It’s crucial that you spend time every day reading in French—even if it’s just a little bit.
+Find space in your schedule to include reading an article on Le Monde or another online resource to get your practice in.

 Evaluate what your day looks like, see where you can fit in a few minutes of French reading and make it a habit.
 As you infuse French reading into your daily routine, you’ll find yourself improving quickly and steadily.